Jonatthu/autism/README.md

-# ioculus
+# Autism
-Interactive Oculus admin for virtual reality cinema
+Interactive app for iOS